-Limited Commercial Landscape Maintenance (LCLM) (Roundup) License Training or Limited Lawn and Ornamental (LLO) Review at Brooker Creek Preserve
+Limited Commercial Landscape Maintenance (LCLM) (Roundup) License Training or Limited Lawn and Ornamental (LLO) Review - Largo Extension

-This six-hour class ($60) provides the training and testing necessary to obtain a Limited Commercial Landscape Maintenance (LCLM) license which is for landscape maintenance personnel applying herbicides or other pesticides to a customers' property.
+This six-hour class ($60) provides the training and testing necessary to obtain a Limited Commercial Landscape Maintenance (LCLM) pesticide license.
+This license is for landscape maintenance personnel applying herbicides such as Roundup or other pesticides to a customers' property.

 This class is NOT for renewal CEUs.

 A completed LCLM or LL&O application with picture, and a check for $150 made out to DACS must be brought with you the day of the class if you want to take the exam (exam costs $150).
-You will find the link to the application for LCLM and the study materials at this link LCLM or the application and study materials for LL&O at this link LL&O
+You will find the link to the application for LCLM, information about the license and the study materials at this link LCLM or the application, information about the license and study materials for LL&O at this link LL&O

 Please study materials beforehand so you are prepared to take the test.
 Be sure to print off a copy of the Florida statutes, Administrative code and Best Management Practices (BMP) for Protection of Water Resources in Florida (the free BMP manual is also available at the Extension Service office) as these are part of the study materials.